cloudkick/cast/lib/extern/Nodelint/doc/Options.md

 --------

 The "_special" option is an object of options with special argument value handling.
-An example would be the buffer-wait handler that forces integer values:
+An example would be the following handler that forces integer values:

-	'buffer-wait': function( value ) {
+	'option-that-needs-integer': function( value ) {
 		return parseInt( value || 0, 10 );
 	}